Skip to content

 Save Article

-Plotly is a Python library which is used to design graphs, especially interactive graphs.
+Plotly Python is a library which is used to design graphs, especially interactive graphs.
 It can plot various graphs and charts like histogram, barplot, boxplot, spreadplot and many more.
 It is mainly used in data analysis as well as financial analysis.
-Plotly is an interactive visualization library.
+Plotly python is an interactive visualization library.

 Scatter Plot

 A scatter plot is a diagram where each value is represented by the dot graph.
-Scatter plot needs arrays for the same length, one for the value of x-axis and other value for the y-axis.
+Python Scatter plot needs arrays for the same length, one for the value of x-axis and other value for the y-axis.
 Each data is represented as a dot point, whose location is given by x and y columns.
-It can be created using the scatter() method of plotly.express
+It can be created using the scatter() method of plotly.express.
+PLot scatter plot allows for interactive exploration.

 Syntax: plotly.express.scatter(data_frame=None, x=None, y=None, color=None, symbol=None, size=None, hover_name=None, hover_data=None, custom_data=None, text=None, facet_row=None, facet_col=None, facet_col_wrap=0, error_x=None, error_x_minus=None, error_y=None, error_y_minus=None, animation_frame=None, animation_group=None, category_orders={}, labels={}, orientation=None, color_discrete_sequence=None, color_discrete_map={}, color_continuous_scale=None, range_color=None, color_continuous_midpoint=None, symbol_sequence=None, symbol_map={}, opacity=None, size_max=None, marginal_x=None, marginal_y=None, trendline=None, trendline_color_override=None, log_x=False, log_y=False, range_x=None, range_y=None, render_mode=’auto’, title=None, template=None, width=None, height=None)